microsoft/UFO/README.md

 Please consult the [WindowsBench](https://arxiv.org/pdf/2402.07939.pdf) provided in Section A of the Appendix within our technical report.
 Here are some tips (and requirements) to aid in completing your request:

 - Prior to UFO execution of your request, ensure that the targeted application is active (though it may be minimized).
-- Occasionally, requests to GPT-V may trigger content safety measures.
-UFO will attempt to retry regardless, but adjusting the size or scale of the application window may prove helpful.
-We are actively solving this issue.
-- Currently, UFO supports a limited set of applications and UI controls that are compatible with the Windows **UI Automation** API.
-Our future plans include extending support to the Win32 API to enhance its capabilities.
 - Please note that the output of GPT-V may not consistently align with the same request.
 If unsuccessful with your initial attempt, consider trying again.